 The factory speaker was a single (mono) 4 x 10 speaker that is in a frame called a "special rectangle".
 I wanted a single 4 x 10 speaker with dual speaker drivers to get stereo.
 There are 4 x 10 speakers that have a single woofer and dual tweeters in them, but the A/C vent just below the speaker does not generally allow room for the speaker magnet.
 A better way to go is to get a 4 x 10 speaker with two 3.5" or 4" speakers.
 I'm using a single unit with 2 drivers from Electro-Tech that fits in the original 4 x 10 "special rectangle" size speaker location in the top front of the dash.
 This is the "Stereo High Output" version with dual 4" speakers.

 The Air Conditioning system was replaced with a Vintage Air system.
 Since my truck originally had factory AC, this system uses the original in-dash control, but puts a new faceplate on it to indicate the correct functions.
 This system has electric switches & motors only - no cables or vacuum are used to open/close dampers.
 The Vintage Air system uses the original dash vents.
-The heater - A/C unit fits higher up under the dash than stock, and you lose a little bit of depth in the glove compartment.
-Most of the under hood housing goes away, since it has been moved behind the dash.
+The heater - A/C unit fits higher up under the dash than stock, and you lose depth in the glove compartment.
+The under hood housing goes away, since it has been moved behind the dash.

 To get the old parts off of the firewall, the passenger-side inner fender needs to be removed to get access to the screws holding the heater/AC box to the firewall.
 The inner fender is removed by removing 7 screws along the outside of the fender - these are held on with "J-nuts", which are a captive screw on a metal clip.
 These tend to rust - I had to grind 2 screw heads off since the J-nuts allowed the screw to turn without unscrewing it.
 The inner fender is also held on with a large screw in the middle-back, 2 screws near the top that go into the fender, and 1 that goes into the battery box.
 After that, there are 3 screws at the bottom front.
 After the inner fender is loose, you can access the 4 nuts holding the AC evaporator and 2 screws holding the fan on.
 Make sure the heater hoses are completely removed, and the unit on the firewall should then be able to be pulled off.